hungvo2010/FreshShop/README.md

 # mvc-sequelize
-Simple web application for testing, implemented with Node.js, ExpressJS and Sequelize. (inc)
+Simple web application for testing, implemented with Node.js, ExpressJS and Sequelize (inc).